AreParameswarudu/AWS-DEV-SCRIPTS/Linux/Scripting/Exercise.md

 How do you handle errors in a shell script?
 Give example.

 Different ways of handling the errors,
+ To ways to appraoch this,
+* 1. To add the errors to the log files
+    In bash and most shells,
+    `1` --> Standard output (stdout)
+    `2` --> Standard Error (stderr)

+    so when we say, `command > output.log 2>&1`
+    we mean to say, send stdout to `output.log` and also, send stderr to where stdout is going ( i.e. also to `output.log`).
+This ensures that both output and errors go to the same place.

+* 2. To use `set -x`, `set -e` commands to know at which command caused error.

- 1. Using `set -x` after the shebang to print which command of script is being executed and to interpert at which command the error was.
+ 2.1.
+Using `set -x` after the shebang to print which command of script is being executed and to interpert at which command the error was.

- 2. Using `set -x` after the shebang to exit the script execution after any error or script failure.
+ 2.2.
+Using `set -e` after the shebang to exit the script execution after any error or script failure.

- 3. Using or checking the logs for the cron job  errors at the ath `/var/log/syslog`.
+ 2.3.
+Using or checking the logs for the cron job  errors at the ath `/var/log/syslog`.

- 4. Check the exit status ( `$?` ), if
+ 2.4.
+Check the exit status ( `$?` ), if
     `$? =0` refers to sucess, if not 0 or equal to any other integer ( 1,2,17,etc ) refers to not sucess or error.

 Example script to check if a coping a file to `/backup/` was success or not.